Utah Administrative Code

 (c) not allow participating employees to violate overtime rules;

 (d) not compensate for normal commute time; and

-(1) Each full time work day shall include a minimum of 30 minutes noncompensated lunch period, unless otherwise authorized by management.
+(1) Each full time work day may include a minimum of 30 minutes non-compensated lunch period, at the discretion of agency management.

 (a) Lunch periods may not be used to shorten a work day.

 (2) An employee may take a 15 minute compensated break period for every four hours worked.

 (a) Break periods may not be accumulated to accommodate a shorter work day or longer lunch period.